xtendui/xtendui/src/gatsby/markdown/hidden/test/animation.md

 ## Class

-Test activations and animations.
+TEST activations and animations.

-Test toggle noqueue and toggle inverse should not jump page.
+TEST toggle noqueue and toggle inverse should not jump page.

-Test overlay multiple, opening another overlay inside the overlay FocusTrap should work and not give console error.
+TEST overlay multiple, opening another overlay inside the overlay FocusTrap should work and not give console error.

-Test slider animation no flick on change slide data-xt-group-same (bug with classes activation).
+TEST slider animation no flick on change slide data-xt-group-same (bug with classes activation).

 <demo>
   <demoinline src="demos/components/toggle/animation-queue">